-Connected Life 2016 is a two-day student-run conference dedicated to sparking exchange between disciplines and showcasing emerging Internet research.
-Bringing together participants from across the humanities, social sciences, and physical sciences, Connected Life seeks to foster collaborations within and beyond Oxford in pursuit of an enhanced understanding of the Internet and its multifaceted effects.
-The deadline for our Call for Papers has been extended to Friday 15th April.
+Connected Life 2017 is a student-run conference based at the University of Oxford dedicated to sparking exchange between disciplines and showcasing emerging Internet research.
+Bringing together participants from across the humanities, social sciences, physical sciences, and beyond, Connected Life seeks to foster collaborations within and beyond Oxford in pursuit of an enhanced understanding of the Internet and its multifaceted effects.

 See you soon!

 We have just started our own mailing list to provide updates about the conference, including key deadlines.
 Use this link to send an email to firstname.lastname@example.org with the subject of “subscribe connected-life-conference” to subscribe to the list.
 This will sign you up immediately.
 Alternatively, if you have a University of Oxford Single Sign-On account, you can subscribe by logging in to Sympa directly.

 Sian Brooke (Chair)

 Thomas Vogl (Chair)